 The EFCA is an association of local churches, districts, and national and international ministries, knit together by a shared Statement of Faith, mission and vision, and funded through voluntary support from churches and individuals.
 As a part of the EFCA, your church is stronger when the movement is stronger.

 Your support allows us to grow and expand the work of the EFCA bringing people to Christ.
 Each EFCA church is encouraged to contribute just 1% (plus the percentage the local district requests) to strengthen specific national and international ministry projects that help your church, EFCA districts and the broader EFCA movement accomplish kingdom ministry.
+These contributions are made to the Partnership Fund.

 Partnership Fund FAQ